-- Brown Vomit (smelly) – Bleeding from the upper portion of gastrointestinal tract can result in a brown and smelly vomit.
-If the cat has consumed something smelly and brown, then that can also be a reason.
+- Brown Vomit (smelly) – Bleeding from the upper portion of the gastrointestinal tract can result in a brown and smelly vomit.
+If the cat has consumed something smelly and brown, that can also be a reason.

 - Vomit (undigested food) – If the vomit contains undigested food, then the food was never digested.
 It can be due to allergies, gastrointestinal infections, or obstructions.

 - Vomit (with blood) – The blood can be from the stomach, esophagus (the tube through which food passes), or mouth.